 The Planning Department is in the midst of a multi-year project to update the Land Use Element of the Comprehensive Plan, which is the County and City's blueprint for growth for the next 20 years.
 This plan is intended to guide economic, social, physical, environmental and fiscal development of the community.
 To ensure a unified vision, the Comprehensive Plan is a joint document adopted by both the City of Tallahassee and Leon County.
-Significant public input has yielded draft goals.
 Both the City and County allocated \$150,000 each to hire a consultant to complete this process.
-The project is currently in the procurement stage with potential vendors responding to a request for proposals.
+Through the procurement process, Halff Associates, Inc. was selected and approved as the consultant team.

-The City/County Urban Forester, a position added in 2017, led the update to the Canopy Roads Master Plan in FY 2019 and continues to work with the Canopy Roads Citizen Committee to implement it.
+The City/County Urban Forester, a position added in 2017, led the update to the Canopy Roads Master Plan in FY 2019 and continues to work with the Canopy Roads Citizen Committee to implement the plan.